-Days paid (excluding overtime) x yearly vacation entitlement to June 30 inclusive x regular pay
+Days paid (excluding overtime) x yearly vacation entitlement to June 30 inclusive x regular pay includes leave without pay up to twenty (20) days (reference Article 37 Leave - General).

 Any fraction of a day shall be given as paid time off at a time mutually agreed to by the Employer and the employee.
 If a mutually agreed time cannot be determined during the calendar year January 1 to December 31 for the time to be taken, then the employee shall be paid out for the time owing at December 31 in each year.
 Application of the foregoing shall not be governed by the provisions of Article 45.04 Scheduling of Vacation.